hltdi/HornMorpho/README.rst

 Returns an instance of the ``Language`` class, given its abbreviation, if the language has been loaded.
+Creates the language if it hasn't been loaded.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``hm.anal(language, word, **kwargs``)